 For those not competing Cowes week has a lot of opportunities for all of the family to get involved.
 Here are a few highlights that you can expect to see at Cowes Week this year:

 - RIB rides - get as close to the action as you can without actually taking part in the race.

 - Live music and hospitality across a variety of venues: Cowes Yacht Haven, Shepards Marina, Northwood House and Cowes Parade Village.

 - Woman's Day

 - Face Painting

 Travelling to Cowes Week couldn't be easier from anywhere in the UK or abroad.

 Our Red Jet Hi-Speed service operates between Southampton and West Cowes (the heart of the regatta) with sailings from early morning until late at night.
-The crossing takes just 23-25 minutes, with departures every 20 minutes at peak times.
+The crossing takes just 28 minutes.

 The city is also easy to reach by road via the M3, A34 and M27, there is plenty of long-stay car parking near the ferry terminals.